2022 Identity theft statistics

 Children and seniors

-Everyone with a Social Security number is at risk for identity theft, but two demographics are targeted aggressively and often: the very young and the very old.
+Everyone with a Social Security number is at risk for identity theft, but two demographics get targeted aggressively and often: the very young and the very old.

 - Seniors are targeted most often over the telephone and through internet phishing scams.
 Some studies suggest that people become more trusting as they age, which explains why it’s more difficult for older adults to detect fraudsters.